Teresa de Cartagena

 Cantera Burgos discovered that Teresa was the daughter of Pedro de Cartagena after finding her named in the will of a later bishop of Burgos, Alonso de Cartagena, Pedro's brother and Teresa's uncle.
 Before becoming deaf, Teresa entered the Franciscan Monasterio de Santa Clara in Burgos around 1440.
-Later, in 1449, she transferred to the Cistercian Abbey of Santa María la Real de Las Huelgas in Burgos, where she became deaf.
-The transfer likely occurred, as Dayle Seidenspinner-Núñez and Yonsoo Kim point out, because of family political strategy and hostility of the Franciscans, who rejected conversos.
+Later, in 1449, for unspecified reasons she transferred to the Cistercian Abbey of Santa María la Real de Las Huelgas in Burgos at behest of her uncle.
+It was at this Cistercian monastery that she became deaf.
+Dayle Seidenspinner-Núñez and Yonsoo Kim argue that the transfer was prompted by amily political strategy and the hostility of the Franciscans, who rejected conversos.

 Teresa wrote her first work Arboleda de los enfermos expressing the solitude of her deafness.
 Approximately one to two years later, she penned a defense of her first work, called Admiraçión operum Dey, after mostly male critics claimed that a woman could not have possibly been the author of such an eloquent and well-reasoned work.
 Both of her writings have come down to modern readers through a single manuscript completed by the copyist Pero López del Trigo in 1481.

 Important as Spain's first feminist writer, Teresa also contributed to an overall European canon of medieval feminist authors including Hildegard von Bingen and Christine de Pizan.
 Both Arboleda and Admiraçión are semi-autobiographical works that provide an authentic written voice of a medieval woman, a true rarity among surviving works of the Middle Ages.